peeringdb/docs/docs/oauth.md

 There is a good write up at <https://aaronparecki.com/oauth-2-simplified/>.

 ### Create a new OAuth application

 There are three key elements when creating your OAuth application.

 1. Client type: confidential
-2. Authorization grant type: Authorization code
+2. Authorization grant type: authorization code
-3. Redirect uris: "add your redirect URL"
+3. Redirect URIs: "add your redirect URL"

-You must use RSA with SHA-2 256 for the OIDC Algorithm.
+You must use RSA with SHA-256 for the OIDC Algorithm.

 ### Register an application